 Now your WordPress.org site is set up.
 All that’s left to do is export your existing content from WordPress.com and add it to the new site.

 Step 3: Export Your Content From WordPress.com

-Log in to your WordPress.com account and head over to your blog’s dashboard.
+First, log into your WordPress.com account and head over to your blog’s dashboard.
 Then go to the Tools » Export and click on the Export All button.

 Use the Choose file button to select your XML file and then click Upload file and import.

-Note: if your file size is larger than your upload limit shown on the page, then you have two options.
-You can either request your web hosting company to increase your upload limit temporarily or split your file by using a WXR file splitter.
+If your file size is larger than your upload limit shown on the page, contact your web host and request them to temporarily increase your limit.

 After uploading, you’ll be prompted to import authors or assign posts to existing users.
-If you want to import attachments, select the checkbox and click Submit.
+If you want to import file attachments, select the checkbox, and click Submit.